 Recently the subject of tongue ties has become more ubiquitous than ever.
 Not because there are more cases, but we’re finally starting to understand their link to breastfeeding.
-We asked Dr. Molly Thomas, a certified pediatrician well versed in the subject, to explain a bit more about when to intervene, when not to and what they are in the first place.
+We asked Mary Thomas, MD, a Board Certified pediatrician well versed in the subject, to explain a bit more about when to intervene, when not to and what they are in the first place.

 Dr. Molly Thomas: